nchavez1/classes/class-03/README.md

     * `Generator.prototype.throw()` -- throws an error to a generator (and finishes the generator, unless it's caught)
 * `yield` -- used to pause/resume a generator function

-Many of these capabilities won't work in older browsers (i.e., IE) MDN pages typically provide browser compatibility at the bottom of the page.
+These don't work in older browsers (i.e., IE).
+MDN pages typically provide browser compatibility at the bottom of the page.

 #### References